sachaamm/blender-extension-makehuman-io/README.md

 - Makehuman import mhx2 blender addon ( to import .MHX2 in blender ) https://github.com/makehumancommunity/mhx2-makehuman-exchange

 ## Convert process
-- Info : You can move directly to step 13. if you just want to try the batch script.
+- Info : You can move directly to step xiii. if you just want to try the batch script.
 - 1. Download and install Blender 2.8+ if required
 - 2. Download and install Makehuman if required
 - 3. Download Makehuman import mhx2 blender addon (Download Zip https://github.com/makehumancommunity/mhx2-makehuman-exchange)